 Administrative Fee: A fee paid to an Administrator by Minnesota Housing for administering its Local Program.
 The Administrator of a Tenant-Based or Sponsor-Based Rental Assistance program may be eligible to request a monthly Administrative Fee for each month in which an eligible household resides in a rental housing unit.
-Minnesota Housing approves the applicant's Administrative Fee, based on the applicant's proposed budget, not to exceed the Administrative Fee schedule listed in Chapter 7.
+Minnesota Housing approves the applicant's Administrative Fee, based on the applicant's proposed budget, not to exceed the Administrative Fees listed in Chapter 7.
+Per Minnesota Administrative Rules Part 4900.3767, with this Administrative Fee, the Administrator is required to provide activities as described in Chapter 7, Section 7.01 of the HTF Rental Assistance Program Guide.
+The applicant's proposed monthly Administrative Fee may not exceed the fee paid by HUD to administrators of the Section 8 housing assistance program in the same jurisdiction, as described in Code of Federal Regulations, title 24, section 982.152.

-Administrator: An entity that has applied for and has been awarded funds from the HTF Program.
+Administrator: An entity that has applied for and has been awarded funds from the HTF Rental Assistance Program.